Outpatient Hysteroscopy clinic

 The RCOG information leaflet will also provide more information:

-Results of the Hysteroscopy
+Results of the hysteroscopy

 Following the hysteroscopy a member of the team will discuss the findings and implications with you.